Colin Lockett: Washington Redskins

 On December 22, 2014, the Washington Redskins signed Lockett to their practice squad.
 A week later, he was signed to a futures contract.

 On September 5, 2015, the Redskins waived Lockett for final roster cuts before the start of the 2015 season.
 On October 16, he was once again added to the practice squad to later be cut on October 26.
 On December 21, Lockett was re-signed to their practice squad.

 BC Lions

 On March 21, 2016, Colin Lockett and the BC Lions of the Canadian Football League agreed to a contract.
 He was released by the team on June 12, 2016.

 Coaching career

 In 2017, Lockett was hired as the defensive backs coach for St. John Bosco High School.

 In 2020, Lockett joined San Diego State as a graduate assistant.

 In 2021, Lockett was hired as the defensive backs quality control coach for Washington.

 In 2023, Lockett joined Oregon as a graduate assistant.

 In 2024, Lockett was hired as the wide receivers coach for UC Davis.

+In December 2024, Lockett joined the University of New Mexico as the wide receivers coach.

 Lockett also coached in the greater Los Angeles area with the private coaching service, CoachUp.